Copy editing: Changes in the field

-Traits, skills, and training
+Traits, skills and training

-Besides an outstanding command of the language, copy editors need broad general knowledge for spotting factual errors; good critical thinking skills in order to recognize inconsistencies or vagueness; interpersonal skills for dealing with writers, other editors, and designers; attention to detail; and a sense of style.
-They must also set priorities and balance a desire for perfection with the need to meet deadlines.

 Many copy editors have a college degree, often in journalism, communications, or the language of the writing that they edit.
+Additionally, some copy editors take it upon themselves to gain a background in topics that would further help their careers.
+For instance, some copy editors may seek knowledge and background in statistics to help catch mistakes related to data within an article, to help authors have a better chance of getting published.

 In the United States, copy editing is often taught as a college journalism course, though its name varies.
 The courses often include news design and pagination.

-In the United States, The Dow Jones Newspaper Fund sponsors internships that include two weeks of training.
-Also, the American Press Institute, the Poynter Institute, the University of North Carolina at Chapel Hill, UC San Diego Extension, and conferences of the American Copy Editors Society offer midcareer training for newspaper copy editors and news editors (news copy desk supervisors).
+In the United States, the Dow Jones Newspaper Fund used to sponsor internships that include two weeks of training.
+Currently, they place college students in paid summer internships (10-12 weeks) with news organizations across the U.S. Also, the American Press Institute, the Poynter Institute, the University of North Carolina at Chapel Hill, UC San Diego Extension and conferences of the American Copy Editors Society offer mid-career training for newspaper copy editors and news editors (news copy desk supervisors).

-Most US newspapers and publishers give copy-editing job candidates an editing test or a tryout.
-These vary widely and can include general items such as acronyms, current events, math, punctuation, and skills such as the use of Associated Press style, headline writing, infographics editing, and journalism ethics.
+Most U.S. newspapers and publishers give copy-editing job candidates an editing test or a tryout.
+These vary widely and can include general items such as acronyms, current events, math, punctuation, as well as skills such as the use of Associated Press style, headline writing, infographics editing and journalism ethics.

-There are no official bodies offering a recognized proof-reading qualification in either the US or the UK.
-In the UK, the National Council for the Training of Journalists also has a qualification for subeditors.
+Copy editors can also be trained in other software programs to ensure accuracy within a writer's work.
+Whether using programs like Illustrator, Publisher, or Photoshop, copy editors can obtain skills in using different types of software to help catch further errors that may be present in a writer's work.
+Due to new developments in technology and its various uses, the training and skills that would help a copy editor are expected to change in the future.

+Differentiating from other forms of editing

+Copy editing is an important step in the editing process.
+It is useful to differentiate it from other forms of editing to understand its unique role and significance.